skoro/php-tkui/README.md

 ### Getting started

 Make sure that Tcl/Tk is installed in your OS.
-For Debian/Ubuntu based distros you can install it with `apt`:
+For Debian/Ubuntu based distros you may install it with `apt`:
 ```sh
 sudo apt install tcl tk
 ```